-In the line graph below, queueing time is the estimated waiting time of jobs.
+In the line graph below, queueing time is the waiting time until starting execution.

-- Job waiting time is estimated by dividing the amount of jobs in the queue by the amount of jobs processed in an hour.
+- The waiting time until starting execution is estimated by dividing the amount of jobs in the queue by the amount of jobs processed in an hour.

 - The amount of jobs in the queue is shown in blue on the bar graph.